U.S. Congressman Nadler becomes woozy at briefing, says he feels better

 During the late morning briefing in Manhattan about the city’s planned implementation of speed traffic cameras, de Blasio stopped speaking, turned to Nadler who was slumping over in the chair next to him and offered him some water.

-Nadler, a New York Democrat who chairs the House Judiciary Committee, responded, “no,” but declined the mayor’s offer of water and put his hand to his head.
+Nadler responded, “No,” but declined the mayor’s offer of water and put his hand to his head.

-De Blasio later told reporters that after receiving water, juice and treatment from emergency medical personnel, the congressman’s condition improved markedly.
+De Blasio later told reporters that the congressman’s condition improved markedly after receiving water, juice and treatment from emergency medical personnel.

 “He got more energetic with every passing minute,” the mayor said “He was starting to talk to everyone, joke around, answer a whole bunch of medical questions.”